TheClams/yarig/Readme.md

 For example, if there is no reset value an no hardware/software defined, then it is assumed this is a read-only register driven by hardware.

 In term of features missing from SystemRDL, the main one I have identified are:
-  - Overriding default precedence hw/sw, paritycheck field
+  - Overriding default precedence hw/sw, parity check field
-  - Automatic control of endianness
+  - Automatic control of endian-ness
   - Definition of HDL path, constraint

 But I think RIF has a few improved featured (in no particular order) :